TTUNEPH2025/GN/docs/ANCA.md

 <br/>

-  * Maintance dosing of Rituximab can be based on fixed dosing as listed above or upon reappearance of CD19+ Bcells and/or ANCA
+  * Maintance dosing of rituximab can be based on fixed dosing as listed above or upon reappearance of CD19+ Bcells and/or ANCA
-    1. In study groups where Rituximab dosed via CD19+ Bcells levels patients required fewer infusions of rituximab
+    1. In study groups where Rituximab dosed via CD19+ B cells levels patients required fewer infusions of rituximab
-  * Rituximab preferred for Maintenance therapy
+  * Rituximab preferred for maintenance therapy
     1. Relapsing disease
     2. PR3-ANCA
     3. Frail older adults